Speakers

 The sound quality of the SoundLink Flex is a bit polarizing.
 Due to the inability to alter it through an EQ, the sound is relatively flat.
 The speaker lacks the epic peaks and lows that I have come to appreciate in other Bluetooth speakers, which may not be suitable for all users.
 During outdoor testing, the SoundLink Flex produced an exceptionally clear sound.
 If you are in need of something that sounds decent outside, this could be a good purchase.

-Marshall Willen or Bose Soundlink Flex
+Marshall Willen vs Bose Soundlink Flex speaker

 Battery Life